 It was late on Sunday night.
 Despite an overwhelming sense of lethargy, I knew I wouldn’t be heading to bed anytime soon.
 Actually, I was in bed, I had just awoken from a lengthy nap, but I meant I wouldn’t be sleeping for the night anytime soon.
 As in on a normal day-to-night schedule, like what normal people do…not stay in bed all day and stay up all night.
 While I was lying in bed, still extremely tired, I wasn’t planning on sleeping anymore.
 I had to be at work early the next morning, yes, but I also had designated this weekend, which meant this Sunday night since I’m an extreme procrastinator, to do my “garbage heap cleaning.”

 It had grown too large, like a mini-mountain really.
 It was a large hill…of trash….in my apartment, just outside of my bedroom.
 And by trash I mean actual trash.
-Since the trash bin in my kitchen had been “contaminated” the night of my house warming party, and since I hadn’t ever bought another trash bin, I would toss my trash just outside my bedroom.
+Since the trash bin in my kitchen had been “contaminated” the night of my housewarming party, and since I hadn’t ever bought another trash bin, I would toss my trash just outside my bedroom.
 Initially this started innocently with a napkin, or piece of junk mail I wanted to discard and would take out to the dumpster “later on.”
-However, later on usually extended until the next day and the day after that and the one after that, until about a week later, I had a small heap of trash outside my bedroom door that contained everything from napkins and junkmail, to empty pudding cup containers, empty milk containers, candy wrappers, drink bottles and to-go doggy bags.
+However, later on usually extended until the next day and the day after that, until about a week later, I had a small heap of trash outside my bedroom door that contained everything from napkins and junk mail, to empty pudding cup containers, empty milk containers, candy wrappers, drink bottles and to-go doggy bags.
 Essentially anything that one normally dumps into their trash can, I dumped on the floor outside my bedroom.

 Soon the small heap would grow into a rather large heap.
 It’s amazing the amount of trash one creates on a daily basis.
 Perhaps mine also appeared to be more than the average amount, because unlike the average household trash that was squeezed to be contained within the volume of the trash-bin, mine was not compacted.
 It was loose trash and therefore took up much more space.

 My bedroom was another trash collection area.
 Loose trash, just like the one outside of my bedroom.
 Since my bedroom space was much smaller than the space outside of my bedroom, often the trash in my bedroom would get under-toe and I sometimes would slip and slide on the loose papers that were littered about, which was very precarious because were I ever to fall and land atop any of that trash, I would curse myself, feel panicked, “contaminated” and need to shower and exhaustively and over-extensively wash every inch on my body with anti-bacterial soap.
-For a better sense of how long and thorough these washing sessions were, I will note that a new bar of soap would be nearly entirely consumed, if not get used up entirely, leaving merely a sliver of soap.
+For a better sense of how long and thorough these washing sessions were, I will note that a new bar of soap would be nearly entirely consumed by a single “ritualized shower,” (if not get used up entirely) leaving merely a sliver of soap.

 Thankfully, I don’t remember ever actually falling on top of the trash.
 The trash in my bedroom also included discarded clothes that had somehow become “contaminated.”
 It took me a while to throw out the clothes because well, they were relatively new and most were costly.
 I tried to appease the extent of my wastefulness by sincerely endeavoring to wait long enough that the idea of washing and wearing one of these contaminated items again was feasible.
 Sometimes I was successful, but by a far greater measure, I was not.